TarekMostafa/home_bills/README.md

 ### `npm run server`

+Runs the server.<br>
-Runs the server and you can connect through port 5000
+The server is up and running on port 5000.

 ### `npm run client`